 Choose from real hair including mink, human or horse, which are the most popular real hair varieties; or synthetic, which has many benefits.
 Synthetic is often cruelty-free, vegan-friendly, reusable and lightweight.
 But choose wisely as not all synthetic is the same.

 If you love a more natural, fluttery look, you’ll want to avoid cheaper lash brands that have thick black bands and plastic looking lash strands.
 Instead, keep an eye out for styles that have a clear or very fine black lash band and really fine, dainty strands for a more comfortable, natural looking yet enhancing false eyelash.

 The downside with false lashes is often the application.
-Many DIY types of glue are messy and fiddly.
+Many DIY types of eyelashes with glue are messy and fiddly.
 But with a little practice and making sure the lashes are the right size for your eyes, you’ll boast fabulous, fluttery lashes without visiting a salon.

 And, it’s an easy, affordable, at home solution to gorgeous lashes.